lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Implement orchestrator logic to avoid simultaneous heavy refreshes.
 - Add monitoring, alerts and a retry policy.

-If you want, I can produce a sample EventBridge+Lambda+Data API code snippet and a recommended WLM config template for high/medium/low MV queues.

 ## How do you handle MV refresh failures and maintain data correctness?
 Short answer: treat MV refresh as an operational job: detect failures quickly, retry intelligently, fall back to a safe full rebuild or staged-swap workflow, validate results before promoting, and alert downstream consumers.
 Redshift’s REFRESH is effectively transactional (a failed refresh does not overwrite the previous MV), but you must still handle retries, edge cases (locks, out-of-disk, unsupported incremental cases), and validation.